Depending on your camera type you may have additional options to configure your camera:

 There are two types of zoom available, digital zoom and optical zoom.
 In the web interface, optical zoom is only available with the plus and minus signs.

-With mobile the controls are available in landscape view only while in the live view.
+With mobile the controls are available in landscape and portrait view, they can be activated by clicking the PTZ icon at the bottom right corner of the screen.
 The picture below shows the different controls.

 In addition the the optical zoom you can use digital zoom (on any camera type) with a simple pinch gesture of the image on your mobile device.
 On mobile remember to lock the view at the bottom right so that it doesn't swipe through cameras and allows you to zoom.